Faculty COVID-19 Information

 Every instructor should be ready to switch to remote delivery if required by the Confederated Salish and Kootenai Tribal Council, state, or federal authorities.

-Faculty will ensure that students know how to access and use the tools and technologies that will allow for an easier transition to remote learning if necessary during the Quarter.
+Faculty will ensure that students know how to access and use the tools and technologies that will allow for an easier transition to remote learning if necessary.

 Academic Advising Services